zie87/zie87.github.io/_posts/2023-08-05-function-ref.md

 ```
 {: .nolineno}

-In this example we invoke the member methode by calling [`std::invoke`][29]
-with a reference to an object as the first parameter.
-If we store a pointer to
-this object in our `m_bound_entity` storage we can make the same call with
-[`std::invoke`][29].
-To do so we need to implement an additional constructor,
-which is [propsed][2] like:
+In this example, we invoke the member method by calling [`std::invoke`][29] with a reference to an object as the first parameter.
+If we store a pointer to this object in our `m_bound_entity` storage, we can make the same call with [`std::invoke`][29].
+To do so, we need to implement an additional constructor, which is [propsed][2] like:

 > `template<auto f, class U> constexpr function_ref(nontype_t<f>, U&& obj) noexcept;`
 >